MSXII - 2018 American Solar Challenge, 3rd Place

 MSXII features ample cabin space for 2 people, storage compartments, and an interactive centre console display.
 It is the second cruiser-class vehicle from the University of Waterloo.

 MSXII is the first Canadian cruiser-class car to finish the American Solar Challenge, finishing 3rd in the 2018 race from Omaha, Nebraska to Bend, Oregon.
+Most recently, it placed 3rd in the 2019 FSGP in Austin, Texas.

 With 30 years of solar design experience, Midnight Sun has successfully created a combined total of 12 challenger and cruiser class vehicles.